-62. The Council's response, as per Q27 above, remains pertinent, noting that Warrington's employment land requirement (and accompanying evidence) has not been subject to scrutiny and independent examination, and so the Council cannot be certain of the extent of the unmet employment land need across Warrington.
+66. The Council's response as per Q27 above remains pertinent, noting that Warrington's employment land requirement (and accompanying evidence) has not been subject to scrutiny and independent examination, and so the Council cannot be certain of the extent of the unmet employment land need across Warrington.

-63. Notwithstanding this, our Client is fully supportive of the Council's intention to assist neighbouring authorities in a positive manner in addressing their unmet need, in recognition of the potential this has in meeting their own Vision and ambitions for growth and economic prosperity, as well as for ensuring that wider sub-regional economic growth is not stifled
+67. Notwithstanding this, our Client is fully supportive of the Council's intention to assist neighbouring authorities in addressing their unmet need, in recognition of the potential this has in meeting their own Vision and ambitions for growth and economic prosperity, as well as for ensuring that wider sub-regional economic growth is not stifled.